Better For You

 Without nutritious and delicious alternatives, this could reinforce the perception that “healthy = not tasty” and “unhealthy = tasty”.

-To me, making the healthier option the preferred option for consumers means making them widely available, but above all, it means making them delicious.
+To me, making the healthier option the preferred option for consumers means making them widely available.
+But above all, it means making them delicious.

 Taking Steps Towards Healthier Options